What It’s Really Like To Work With Michael Bay, According To Ryan Reynolds

 As the cast has claimed and the trailers confirm, this film is action-packed and even the training the cast went through to prepare for their roles was as intense as it gets.
 Let’s just hope they all recover for any potential sequels.

 6 Underground, or as star Ryan Reynolds jokingly calls it, "The Snyder Cut", is now available on Netflix.
-Whether you prefer to watch with an audience or from the comfort of your own couch, make sure to check out our 2020 Release Schedule.
+Whether you prefer to watch with an audience or from the comfort of your own couch, make sure to check out our 2020 Release Schedule or as you'll see below, you can get it on DVD, apparently.

+Morbidly curious pizza enthusiast with a heart of gold.
+Has no time to hear why you think The Office is overrated and is pretty sure the meaning of the Universe can be found in the movie Cats.